-Good luck with your trip to Portugal.
-If you see a stork in Silves, say hello on my behalf.
+Good luck with your trip to Silves.
+If you see a stork, say hello on my behalf.

 » I live in the Algarve (South of Portugal).
 My first fiction book, for young adults, was published in 2001 in the Portuguese language — a time travel adventure with thousands of readers.
 I also wrote books and guides about travel and technology.
 Screenplays are my greatest passion.